AaronGoldsmith1/SimonJS/README.md

 ####<https://trello.com/b/eFfWUqyA/simon-says-javascript>

 ##Approach Taken
-* Identify each colored section
+* Identify each colored section with sound in a jQuery object
+* Time the 'turning off' and 'turning on' of the sections with th

 ##Unresloved Issues